-It is an important to differentiate MGUS from multiple myeloma because the treatment options are different.
+It is important to differentiate MGUS from MM because the treatment options are different.
 The MGUS is a benign condition and treatment is conservative.
 The patients should be followed over time as there is an increased risk of transformation into multiple myeloma.

 Plasma Cell Leukemia

 Plasma cell leukemia is characterized by high blood levels of malignant plasma cells.
 It is an aggressive rare variant of MM.
-It can occur primary as an initial manifestation, comprising about 2–5% of all plasma cell neoplasms, or secondary due to the leukemic transformation of multiple myeloma.
+It can occur primarily as an initial manifestation, comprising about 2–5% of all plasma cell neoplasms, or secondarily due to the leukemic transformation of MM.

-The clinical presentation of plasma cell leukemia is similar to the multiple myeloma and other leukemias, such as anemia, infections, bleeding, bone pain, hepatomegaly, splenomegaly, renal dysfunction, hypercalcemia, and lytic bone lesions.
-The significant hepatic involvement or pleural effusions containing malignant plasma cells often suggest the diagnosis of plasma cell leukemia.
+The clinical presentation of plasma cell leukemia is similar to MM and other leukemias, such as anemia, infections, bleeding, bone pain, hepatomegaly, splenomegaly, renal dysfunction, hypercalcemia, and lytic bone lesions.
+The significant hepatic involvement or pleural effusions containing malignant plasma cells often suggests the diagnosis of plasma cell leukemia.

-The diagnosis is initially based upon an evaluation of the complete blood count and peripheral blood smear showing increased monoclonal plasma cells compromising of >20% of peripheral blood white cells or absolute plasma cell count of >2000/mcL.
-The other features of multiple myeloma will also be present such as bone marrow aspiration and biopsy revealing >10% monoclonal plasma cells.
-Serum and urine protein electrophoresis showing increased monoclonal immunoglobulins.
+The diagnosis is initially based upon an evaluation of the CBC and peripheral blood smear showing increased monoclonal plasma cells compromising of ≥ 20% of peripheral blood white cells or absolute plasma cell count of ≥ 2000/mcL.
+The other features of MM will also be present, such as bone marrow aspiration and biopsy revealing ≥ 10% monoclonal plasma cells; serum and urine protein electrophoresis showing increased monoclonal immunoglobulins.

-The plasma cell leukemia has very poor prognosis.
-The median survival is less than a year, with one-fourth of patients dying within the first month.
-The aggressive chemotherapy with VDT-PACE (Velcade [Bortezomib], Dexamethasone, Thalidomide, CisPlatin, Adriamycin [Doxorubicin], Cyclophosphamide, and Etoposide) followed by hematopoietic cell transplantation has been instated without much success.
+The plasma cell leukemia has a very poor prognosis.
+The median survival is less than a year, with 1/4th of the patients dying within the first month.
+The aggressive chemotherapy with VDT-PACE (Velcade (Bortezomib), Dexamethasone, Thalidomide, CisPlatin, Adriamycin (Doxorubicin), Cyclophosphamide, and Etoposide) followed by hematopoietic cell transplantation has been instated without much success.

-Solitary plasmacytomas of the bone constitute approximately 2–5% of all plasma cell neoplasms.
+SBPs constitute approximately 2–5% of all plasma cell neoplasms.
 They are more common in males and their incidence increases with age.
-The SBPs have a preference for the axial skeleton, most commonly involving thoracic vertebrae, though any bone can be involved.
+The SBPs have a preference for the axial skeleton, most commonly involving thoracic vertebrae, although any bone can be involved.

 The clinical presentation of SBPs ranges from asymptomatic incidental finding to pain, pathological fractures, and/or spinal cord compression depending upon the involved bone.

-The local radiation therapy is the recommended treatment for solitary bone plasmacytoma.
+The local radiation therapy is the recommended treatment for SBP.
 For peripheral plasmacytomas, not involving the spine, surgical resection is another option in addition to local radiation therapy.

 The extramedullary plasmacytomas constitute only 3% of all plasma cell neoplasms.
-Like solitary bone plasmacytomas, they are more common in males and their incidence increases with age.
+Like SBPs, they are more common in males and their incidence increases with age.
 The extramedullary plasmacytomas have a preference for the soft tissues of the head and neck (80%), followed by the gastrointestinal tract.

 The patients with extramedullary plasmacytoma may be asymptomatic for years or may present with vague features, such as rhinorrhea, sore throat, epistaxis, anorexia, hemoptysis, hoarseness or epigastric fullness.
 They may be confused with other carcinomas and lymphomas.